PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     sudo eject /dev/sdX
     ```
 1. Detach the micro SD card from your PC and plug it into the Raspberry Pi 3.
-1. You need access to the device's console, so before powering it on the, either:
+1. You need access to the device's console, so before powering it on, either:
    * Connect it to a monitor and keyboard (using its HDMI and USB sockets).
    * Connect it to your PC.
 For example, if you're using a [C232HD-DDHSP-0](http://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_C232HD_UART_CABLE.pdf) cable, use [this pin numbering reference](https://www.element14.com/community/servlet/JiveServlet/previewBody/73950-102-10-339300/pi3_gpio.png) and connect USB-UART colored wires as follows:
        * **Black** wire to pin **06**